 Penalties and Sentences

-Theft/Larceny may receive charges varying from a "Class C" misdemeanor for the most minor of thefts, all the way up to a first degree felony for the most serious of thefts.
+Under Texas theft / larceny law, offenders may receive charges varying from a "Class C" misdemeanor for the most minor of thefts, all the way up to a first degree felony for the most serious.
 The following guidelines are generally set for varying degrees of theft based on the amount or value of property taken:

 - "Class C" misdemeanor: $50 or less